StanForever/awesome-websites/README.md

 * [https://www.ecosia.org](https://www.ecosia.org/) : Search engine which plants a tree with the revenue from ads...
 Sounds good to our environment. :seedling:
 * [http://www.essaytyper.com](http://www.essaytyper.com/) : The finals are right around the corner and you need to finish your essay?
 You’re in luck!
 * [https://ecsworkshop.com](https://ecsworkshop.com/) : This workshop is designed to educate engineers that might not be familiar with Fargate, ECS, and possibly even Docker container workflow. :whale:
+* [https://eksworkshop.com](https://eksworkshop.com/) : This workshop is designed to educate engineers that might not be familiar with Amazon EKS, Kubernetes, and possibly even Docker container workflow.
 * [https://www.easycron.com](https://www.easycron.com/) : EasyCron is a task scheduler which provides services of calling specified URLs at specified time or by time interval. :watch:
 * [https://www.etymonline.com](https://www.etymonline.com/) : Gives you the history and derivation of any word.
 Check it out here.